 Soup Makes Great Packed Lunch

 In the autumn and winter, soup is ideal to take in a thermos flask for lunch in the office or at school.
-It is nutitious, low fat and full of vitamins, as well as taste.
+It is nutritious, low fat and full of vitamins, as well as taste.
 Pea and Mint so is colourful too with that delightful fresh greenness!

-I use fresh mint leaves.
+If possible use fresh mint leaves.
 Mint plants are very easy to grow and its great to have a handful of mint leaves available to add to peas, potatoes and indeed Pea and Mint Soup.

 Because you can use frozen and store cupboard ingredients this is an all year round soup and is a great fall back if you fancy soup but have no other vegetables available, apart from frozen peas in the freezer.